 ** = Chapter is currently suspended pending an investigation.

-Zeta Psi fraternity has been suspended from the university as a result of hazing, alcohol violations, and providing false information to the university.
+Zeta Psi fraternity was suspended from the university as a result of hazing, alcohol violations, and providing false information to the university on October 1, 2009.
 The chapter is no longer a registered student or Greek organization at NC State and is not affiliated in any way with the university.
 Parents should be concerned if their son is a member or is considering membership.
+The university has no plans to re-establish the chapter.